boutiqueforaweek/boutiqueforaweek.github.io/_posts/2012-07-23-sponsor-a-child.md

 1. Fill out this [form](https://docs.google.com/spreadsheet/viewform?formkey=dGV3TkcyeWRpYmp6TWZIZmNiMzFYRUE6MQ).

 2. Purchase the required items.
-Example – 2 or 3 outifts, 1 pair of shoes, 1 book & 1 toy for the age range of your child.
+Example – 2 or 3 outfits, 1 pair of shoes, 1 book & 1 toy for the age range of your child.

 3. Shop early!!